PoliticalGraveyard.com

 Aponte, Rodolfo F. — of Santurce, San Juan Municipio, Puerto Rico.
 Democrat.
 Delegate to Democratic National Convention from Puerto Rico, 1964.
 Still living as of 1964.

-APONTE-PARSI (Soundex A153)
+APONTE-PARSI (Soundex A153) — See also APONTE, PARSI.

-Aponte Parsi, Adelia — of Arecibo, Arecibo Municipio, Puerto Rico.
+Aponte=Parsi, Adelia — of Arecibo, Arecibo Municipio, Puerto Rico.
 Democrat.
 Delegate to Democratic National Convention from Puerto Rico, 2004.
 Female.
 Still living as of 2004.

-Aponte Parsi, Ricardo — of San Juan, San Juan Municipio, Puerto Rico.
+Aponte=Parsi, Ricardo — of San Juan, San Juan Municipio, Puerto Rico.
 Republican.
 Delegate to Republican National Convention from Puerto Rico, 2008.
 Still living as of 2008.

 Apostate, The Great: See John Bell

 Apostle, George — of Michigan.
 Democrat.
-Candidate in primary for U.S. Representative from Michigan 9th District, 1954, 1956.
-Still living as of 1956.
+Candidate for U.S. Representative from Michigan 9th District, 1954, 1956.
+Presumed deceased.
+Burial location unknown.

 Apostle of Liberty: See Thomas Jefferson